Finding Good Alternative Therapists

 What you should know about Alternative Therapies

 We're going to break up a person into three pieces - physical body, mental body and energetic body.
 In general, Medical practitioners (MP) deal with the physical body and Alternative practitioners (AP) deal with the energetic body.
 Interestingly, AP will work with the physical body (massage therapists, homeopaths etc) to release the toxins accumulated towards the resolution of issues with the energetic body.
 The mental body is held within the energetic body.
 When working through issues with the mental body (with psychiatrists etc) patients are actually working through toxins held in the body physically through the energetic field.
 If you were to speak with an ailment, it would tell you that it is a communication of something that needs to be resolved.
 That there is toxic energy (of one or more memories relative to a belief) that needs to be released in order to "get better".
 APs help you to release that energy, and the associated toxins, so that physically there will be not toxicity causing disease (note - "dis-ease").
 The medical world limits itself when looking only to resolve the physical body, because that doesn't always resolve the energetic body, which is why the issue returns, and/or why patients must continue taking medicines; the issue remains.
 With energy work, the issue is resolved.
-The mental body does wonderful work with the energetic and physical body in terms of working through issues, but unfortunately it can be a very slow process.
-Energy work releases the toxins from multiple issues in a very short time frame, rather than one at time as in psychiatric work.
+The medical world (psychiatrists etc) can be wonderful in working with mental body in terms of working through issues, (when you resolve things mentally you are releasing the toxic energy held within the physical body) but unfortunately it can be a very slow process.
+Energy work releases the toxins from multiple issues in a very short time frame, rather than one at time as often occurs in psychiatric work.

 Identifying a high-quality Alternative Practitioner

 - Word of mouth – In the AP world, word really does get around.
 For all the directories out there, the people who are good will tell you that the bulk of their clients come through recommendations.